enoche/ImRec/README.md

 ## Supported models (_More to expected_):
 \- _All source codes are under `models` dir_
-\- _You may post an issue for the model you expected for an implementation, I'll intergate it if source code is available._
+\- _You may post an issue for the model you expected for an integration, I'll handle it if source code is available._

 | **Model**       | **Paper (PDF)**                                                                                             | **Conference/Journal** | **Code**    |
 |------------------|--------------------------------------------------------------------------------------------------------|------------------------|-------------|